UBC-DSCI/introduction-to-datascience-python/source/inference.md

 ## Additional resources

-- Chapters 7 to 10 of *Modern Dive* {cite:p}`moderndive` provide a great
-  next step in learning about inference.
-In particular, Chapters 7 and 8 cover sampling and bootstrapping using `tidyverse` and `infer` in a slightly more in-depth manner than the present chapter.
-Chapters 9 and 10 take the next step beyond the scope of this chapter and begin to provide some of the initial mathematical underpinnings of inference and more advanced applications of the concept of inference in testing hypotheses and performing regression.
-This material offers a great starting point for getting more into the technical side of statistics.
 - Chapters 4 to 7 of *OpenIntro Statistics* {cite:p}`openintro`
-  provide a good next step after *Modern Dive*.
+  provide a good next step in learning about inference.
 Although it is still certainly an introductory text, things get a bit more mathematical here.
 Depending on your background, you may actually want to start going through Chapters 1 to 3 first, where you will learn some fundamental concepts in probability theory.